 All ages are determined as of January 1st of the year of the WCC.
-Every contestant must have competed in at least 5 WSA championship tour events in order to be eligible for the WCC.
-You must have surfed 7 (seven) WSA Championship Tour events, plus the WCC, to be eligible for West Coast Champion Titles.
-Competitors must surf at least five WSA Championship Tour events and the West Coast Championships to be eligible for Surfing America USA Surfing Championships.
+Every contestant, with the exception of the Adaptive divisions, must have competed in at least 6 WSA championship tour events in order to be eligible for the WCC.
+You must have surfed 6 (six) WSA Championship Tour events, plus the WCC, to be eligible for West Coast Champion Titles.
+Adaptive competitors must surf a minimum of 4 (four) regular season events plus the West Coast Championships to be eligible for Season Champion Titles and Surfing America USA Surfing Championships.
 Top surfers in Boy U14, Boys U16, Boys U18, Girls U16 and Girls U18 are eligible to surf Surfing America Prime Surf Series next season.
 Some Boys U12 and Girls U14 and U12 may also receive invitations to surf in Surfing America Prime, but will also be eligible to surf the USA Surfing Championships.